Geocentrism: Ptolemaic system

 The model with epicycles is in fact a very good model of an elliptical orbit with low eccentricity.
-The well known ellipse shape does not appear to a noticeable extent when the eccentricity is less than 5%, but the offset distance of the "center" (in fact the focus occupied by the sun) is very noticeable even with low eccentricities as possessed by the planets.
+The well-known ellipse shape does not appear to a noticeable extent when the eccentricity is less than 5%, but the offset distance of the "center" (in fact the focus occupied by the Sun) is very noticeable even with low eccentricities as possessed by the planets.

-To summarize, Ptolemy devised a system that was compatible with Aristotelian philosophy and managed to track actual observations and predict future movement mostly to within the limits of the next 1000 years of observations.
+To summarize, Ptolemy conceived a system that was compatible with Aristotelian philosophy and succeeded in tracking actual observations and predicting future movement mostly to within the limits of the next 1,000 years of observations.
 The observed motions and his mechanisms for explaining them include:

 The geocentric model was eventually replaced by the heliocentric model.
-Copernican heliocentrism could remove Ptolemy's epicycles because the retrograde motion could be seen to be the result of the combination of Earth and planet movement and speeds.
+Copernican heliocentrism could remove Ptolemy's epicycles because the retrograde motion could be seen to be the result of the combination of the movements and speeds of Earth and planets.
 Copernicus felt strongly that equants were a violation of Aristotelian purity, and proved that replacement of the equant with a pair of new epicycles was entirely equivalent.
 Astronomers often continued using the equants instead of the epicycles because the former was easier to calculate, and gave the same result.

-It has been determined, in fact, that the Copernican, Ptolemaic and even the Tychonic models provided identical results to identical inputs.
-They are computationally equivalent.
-It wasn't until Kepler demonstrated a physical observation that could show that the physical sun is directly involved in determining an orbit that a new model was required.
+It has been determined that the Copernican, Ptolemaic and even the Tychonic models provide identical results to identical inputs: they are computationally equivalent.
+It was not until Kepler demonstrated a physical observation that could show that the physical Sun is directly involved in determining an orbit that a new model was required.

 The Ptolemaic order of spheres from Earth outward is: